lupantech/ineqmath/README.md

 To submit the results to the leaderboard, please follow the follwing instructions:

-- If you run the model by our scripts, you can find the results in `results/models_results_test_data/` or `results/models_results_dev_data/` and upload the `results.json` of the model to the corresponding section (test/dev) of the leaderboard.
+- If you run the model by our scripts, you can upload the generated `results.json` of the model to the corresponding section (test/dev) of the leaderboard.

 - If you run the model on your own, please check your data format before your submission.
 The submitted data should be compiled in a single `JSON` file with at least five keys listed below: